gbv/paia/paia.md

      expires   0..1   date            date of patron account expiry status    0..1   account state   current state (0, 1, 2, or 3)
     --------- ------ --------------- -------------------------------
+mapping to RDF
+  : see [patrons in RDF]

 Additional field such as address may be added in a later revision.

 **Example**